Language Agents for Hypothesis-driven Clinical Decision Making with Reinforcement Learning: Implementation Details

 \section{Implementation Details}

+\paragraph{Dataset Pre-processing} The initial patient history is shortened by processing them with a Mixtral-8x7B \citep{jiang2024mixtral} model, prompted to summarize the most important aspects.
+Importantly, this summarization is performed without any auxiliary patient information, such as disease labels.
+Also the imaging reports are shortened, wherever a separation into sections was available, by only keeping the findings section of the report and removing the remaining sections.
+The original dataset does not have a data split, since it was intended for the evaluation of zero-shot models.
+We therefore split the data into a training set of 80\%, and a validation and test set of 10\% each.

-We use a PyTorch implementation of the Llama-3-7B-Instruct model \cite{dubey2024llama} provided by unsloth as base LLM and fine-tune it using LoRA \cite{hu2022lora}.
-We train our method in a cyclic training regiment, starting with one epoch, consisting of 959 steps, of confidence calibration training with a exploration probability of 0.9, decaying by 0.5\% each step, for ingraining an initial uncertainty awareness of the model.
-Following this, we continue with each objective for 50 steps in the order of (1) clinical action training, (2) hypothesis generation training, and (3) confidence calibration training.
-All objectives are optimized using the Adam optimizer with a learning rate of $1e-5$ and a batch size of 2 on a single NVIDIA A40 GPU until convergence on the validation set, taking approximately 24 hours.
+\paragraph{Training Details} We use a PyTorch implementation of the Qwen-2.5-7B-Instruct model \cite{qwen2} as base LLM and fine-tune it using LoRA \cite{hu2022lora}.
+We train our method in a cyclic training regiment with each objective trained for 100 steps in the order of (1) clinical action training, (2) hypothesis generation training, and (3) confidence calibration training.
+All objectives are optimized using the Adam optimizer with a learning rate of $1e-5$ and a batch size of 2 on a single NVIDIA A40 GPU until convergence on the validation set, taking approximately 3 days.